 By calculating the number of drinks of a certain type and volume (e.g., 12 oz. regular beer), over time, this can estimate how many "standard" alcohol drinks would take for him or her to reach the GA legal limit alcohol number.

 However, those sobriety chart averages can be useless in calculating the GA drinking limit when a person does not monitor his or her drinks being poured (e.g., red wine more than 4.5 ounces), or consumes high gravity beers or possibly in a container (e.g., an 18-ounce solo cup) that has more than a fixed, 12 ounce can or bottle of beer.
-See the generic "cart" below to see how 1 extra drink boosts many drinker’s BAC numbers.What’s the current Georgia Legal Limit for DUI in the Peach State?
+See the generic "cart" below to see how 1 extra drink boosts many drinkers' BAC numbers.

 GA legal driving alcohol limit.
-The current legal blood alcohol limit in Georgia is .08% for adult drivers (persons age 21 and over) who are NOT operating a commercial motor vehicle (CMV).
+The current legal blood alcohol limit in Georgia is .08% for adult drivers (persons ages 21 and over) who are NOT operating a commercial motor vehicle (CMV).
 A CMV operator is held to a stricter Georgia BAC limit of only 0.04 grams percent.
 Various subsections of OCGA 40 6 391 control these legal limit guidelines.
 Additionally, drivers under age 21 are relegated to a zero-tolerance law that considers the underage driver to be over the legal limit at 0.02 grams percent.

 What is GA legal alcohol limit for drivers under age 21?
 Additionally, drivers under age 21 are relegated to a zero-tolerance law that considers the underage driver to be over the legal limit at 0.02 grams percent.
 Most states (including for DUI in Georgia) use this underage DUI BAC "number," since breath alcohol devices are known to have this much variability in yielding breath alcohol results.
 A smaller number of jurisdictions use 0.01 grams percent and about ten states use 0.00 grams percent.

 Finding my legal limit in GA.
 Many people often ask how many drinks they can have before being over the legal limit in Georgia.
 Unfortunately, there is no one-size-fits-all answer.
-Everyone is different, and there are multiple factors that come into play when determining an individual's BAC and your body's response to alcohol.Call the Georgia DUI Law Firm that Knows How to Beat a DUI
+Everyone is different, and there are multiple factors that come into play when determining an individual's BAC and your body's response to alcohol.

 Call our law firm near me and speak to one of our top-rated DUI lawyers.
 William C. "Bubba" Head, ex-cop Cory Yager and Larry Kohn are our three partners.
-The Atlanta DUI lawyers at our law office are honored to have been named to the Georgia attorneys list by U.S. News & World Report for 2021, making our three-person law firm the only on for DUI defense named every year for more than the LAST DECADE.
+The Atlanta DUI lawyers nearby at our law office are honored to have been named to the Georgia attorneys list by U.S. News & World Report for 2022, making our three-person law firm the only on for DUI defense named every year for more than the LAST DECADE.

 Our law office attorneys for DUI defense travel the entire state defending drunk driving and DUI-drugs cases.
-Or, if you want representation by a local DUI attorney outside the metro Atlanta Georgia area, our criminal law office can refer you to the closest, highly rated DUI lawyers near me.
+Or, if you want representation by a local DUI attorney outside the metro Atlanta Georgia area, our criminal law office near me can refer you to the closest, highly rated DUI lawyers near me.